Peeragogy/Peeragogy.github.io/workbook.md

 it to other groups we are talking with.
 It became a light that is spreading all over somehow by different channels.

-**L** I think what she said too is important, because we often don't have a lot of language and lots of words have double meanings.
+**LSM** I think what she said too is important, because we often don't have a lot of language and lots of words have double meanings.
 So when we look at the concept of team, it can carry with it different meanings.
 One can be disjointed approach where everyone has specific,